gut-space/satnogs/doc/install.md

 [doc](../README.md) > Installation

-This system consists of two elements: station (which is intended to run on a Raspberry Pi, but can be run on any Linux box) and a server (which is intended to be run in a place with good uplink connectivity).
+This system consists of two elements: station (which is intended to run on a Raspberry Pi with an SDR dongle, but can be run on any Linux box) and a server (which is intended to be run in a place with good uplink connectivity).
 If you are interested in running your own station, you most likely want to deploy just the station and use existing server.
 Please contact someone from the satnogs team and we'll hook you up.

 # Station installation